 The National Institute of Standards and Technology (NIST) will collaborate with industry and other partners to develop a new cybersecurity framework to improve the security and integrity of the technology supply chain.White House Fact Sheet, August 25 2021

 On August 25, the US president met with representatives of the tech, insurance, banking, and infrastructure industries, and this is the main White House announcement from last week.
-The NIST will create a new cybersecurity framework for companies in all industries to both embed security in their offerings, but also to assess security across their supply chains.
+The NIST will create an updated cybersecurity framework for companies in all industries to both embed security in their offerings, but also to assess security across their supply chains.

 It is another step of the Biden administration to escalate its cybersecurity efforts.
 What are the other most critical points that stem from this meeting?
 Here’s a summary.